Skip to Content

 One of the market vendors offering delicious treats

 The Bath Guildhall Market is the oldest shopping venue in the city.
 A stop here satisfied our need for caffeine and our compulsion to always visit markets whenever we travel.
-With about 20 cute shops and cafes, the market is the perfect place for a little browsing and a little snacking when you visit Bath.
+With about 20 cute shops and cafes, the market is the perfect place for a little browsing and a little snacking.

 Explore the Holburne Museum